 - Minimize processed foods, snack items, canned soups.
-This would decease the intake of sodium.
+This would decrease the intake of sodium.

-- Take diet rich in calcium, potassium, and magnesium.
-Pottassium is available in good amounts in fruits and vegetables.
+- Take a diet rich in calcium, potassium, and magnesium.
+Potassium is available in good amounts in fruits and vegetables.
 Dairy products are high in calcium and magnesium.

-DASH recommends eat 8 to 10 servings of fruits and vegetables and 3 servings of low-fat dairy products everyday.
+DASH recommends eating 8 to 10 servings of fruits and vegetables and 3 servings of low-fat dairy products everyday.

-- Reduce your fat intake both saturated fat and total.
+- Reduce your fat intake-both saturated fat and total fat.
 Only 30% of your total calories should be from fat.
-Out of this only 7% to 10% of calories should come from saturated fat.
+Out of this only, 7% to 10% of calories should come from saturated fat.

-Saturated fat is found in meats, cheeses, butter, poultry, snack foods, and other processed foods.
+Saturated fat is found in meat, cheese, butter, poultry, snack foods, and other processed foods.

 - Control your weight and increase your physical activity

-Various forms of relaxation like yoga, biofeedback and psychotherapy lowers BP, especially in those with sympathetic activity.
+Various forms of relaxation like yoga, biofeedback and psychotherapy lower BP, especially in those with sympathetic activity.

 Drugs for Hypertension

-Diuretics increase production of urine and decrease fluid volume.
-Oral diuretics are the most widely used anti-hypertensive agents.
+Diuretics increase the production of urine and decrease fluid volume.
+Oral diuretics are the most widely used antihypertensive agents.
 They are effective alone in 50% of mild hypertensives.
 Thiazides are very effective.
 They are well tolerated and need to be given only once a day.
 They enhance the potency of other anti-hypertensives.
 They act by reducing extra-cellular fluid volume and cardiac output.
 They help to counteract the hypertensive effect of high salt intake.
-However they can aggravate diabetes by suppressing release of insulin due to hypokalemia.
-Moreover, hyperlipidemia, hyperuricemia, hypokalemia, hyponatremia, hypomagnesemia may occur.
+However, they can aggravate diabetes by suppressing the release of insulin due to hypokalemia.
+Moreover, hyperlipidemia, hyperuricemia, hypokalemia, hyponatremia, and hypomagnesemia may occur.

 Reduce cardiac output and lower BP but raise the peripheral resistance on acute administration (which increases BP).
 However, on chronic administration, BP falls to pretreatment levels.
-In mild to moderate hypertension, it lowers the BP to less than 90 mmHg in more than 50% patients.
+In mild to moderate hypertension, it lowers BP to less than 90 mmHg in more than 50% of patients.
 Drug withdrawl, if needed, should be done slowly, otherwise rebound hypertension may occur.
-They can be combined with diuretics, calcium blockers, ace inhibitors and vasodilators.
-They may precipitate bronchospasm, cardiac failure, peripheral vascular disease, impotence and depression.
+They can be combined with diuretics, calcium blockers, ace inhibitors, and vasodilators.
+They may precipitate bronchospasm, cardiac failure, peripheral vascular disease, impotence, and depression.

 Calcium Channel Blockers

-Nifedipine Amlodipine, felodipine nicardipine and nitrendipine are all other useful calcium blocker.
-These drugs are especially useful in elderly hypertensive.
+Nifedipine, amlodipine, felodipine nicardipine and nitrendipine are all calcium blockers.
+These drugs are especially useful in elderly hypertensives.

-Flushing, headache, palpitations, edema and hypotension may occur.
+Flushing, headache, palpitations, edema, and hypotension may occur as side effects.

 Renin released from the kidney acts on circulating angiotensinogen to produce angiotensin I which is converted to angiotensin II by converting enzyme.
-Angiotensin II is a potent vasoconstrictor as well as it stimulated aldosterone which retains sodium and causes hypertension.
+Angiotensin II is a potent vasoconstrictor as well as it stimulates aldosterone which retains sodium and causes hypertension.
 ACE inhibitors act by inhibiting the converting enzyme preventing the formation of angiotensin II and lowering of BP.
-They also act by reducing the degradation of bradykinin a potent vasodilator, which lowers the BP.
+They also act by reducing the degradation of bradykinin, a potent vasodilator, which lowers BP.

 ACE Inhibitors cause regression of ventricular hypertrophy, attenuation of reperfusion injury-induced ventricular arrhythmias, preload and afterload reduction and coronary vasodilatation.
-These drugs have no adverse effects of lipids, uric acid or glucose metabolism.
-They lower the BP by 15-25%.
+These drugs have no adverse effects on lipid, uric acid or glucose metabolism.
+They lower BP by 15-25%.
 Diastolic pressure is lowered more than systolic pressure.
-Concommitant sodium restriction and diuretics further lowers BP by 15-25%.
+Concomitant sodium restriction and diuretics further lower BP by 15-25%.

 ACE Inhibitors are useful in renovascular hypertension.
 High angiotensin II is however required to maintain adequate filtration pressure behind the stenotic lesion.
 ACE Inhibitors decrease the perfusion pressure and lead to azotemia.
-Thus, they are contraindication in bilateral renal artery stenosis.
-These drugs are useful in hyper-tensive diabetics because of neutral effect of carbohydrate metabolism.
+Thus, they are contraindicated in bilateral renal artery stenosis.
+These drugs are useful in hypertensive diabetics because of neutral effect on carbohydrate metabolism.

-In addition they decrease microalbuminuria.
+In addition, they decrease microalbuminuria.
 Captopril also improves insulin sensitivity.
 It has a short duration of action and is used for cardiac failure.
-Enalepril, lisinopril, perindopril, ramipril, etc. are longer acting ACE inhibitors and useful in hypertension.
+Enalapril, lisinopril, perindopril, ramipril, etc. are longer-acting ACE inhibitors and useful in hypertension.

 Adrenergic stimulation of alpha-1 receptors in the vascular smooth muscles causes vasoconstriction and hypertension.
-Alpha blockers attenuate vasoconstriction, and thereby decrease vascular resistance and blood pressure.
-Prazosin was the first alpha blocker with short duration of action.
-Terazosin and doxazosin are longer acting, once a day alpha blockers.
-The efficacy can be enhanced by concomitant use of diuretics.
+Alpha-blockers attenuate vasoconstriction, and thereby decrease vascular resistance and blood pressure.
+Prazosin was the first alpha-blocker with short duration of action.
+Terazosin and doxazosin are longer acting, once a day alpha-blockers.
+The efficacy can be enhanced by the concomitant use of diuretics.

 The most dramatic adverse effect is the first dose postural hypotension/syncope.

 These drugs act on the arteriolar smooth muscles, causing vasodilatation and lowering BP.
-However, reflex tachycardia and increase in cardiac output limits its usefulness in severe coronary artery disease.
-These effects can be reduced by combining Hydralazine with Beta blockers.
+However, reflex tachycardia and an increase in cardiac output limit its usefulness in severe coronary artery disease.
+These effects can be reduced by combining Hydralazine with Beta-blockers.
 Minoxidil is the other vasodilator whose usefulness is limited due to hirsutism in females.
 Diazoxide and nitroprusside are parenteral vasodilators useful in hypertensive emergencies.